gadenbuie/usf-boot-camp-R/getting-staRted/getting-staRted-in-R.md

 - Among the highest-paying IT skills on the market
     - [2014 Dice Tech Salary Survey](http://blog.revolutionanalytics.com/2014/02/r-salary-surveys.html)

+- So many cool projects and tools that make it easy to collaborate with others and publish your work

 ## Pros of using R

 - Available on any platform